 - Put on a clean pair of disposable gloves so you don’t spread germs and bacteria to each other.

 - Ask the person if they are having any mouth pain.
-Check the inside of their mouth for any sores, lumps or “blisters”, and cracking or cuts in the lips or tongue.
+Check the inside of their mouth for any sores, white patches, lumps or “blisters”, and cracking or cuts in the lips or tongue.
 If you find something, write down what it looks like and the date you saw it – if the area has not gone away within two weeks, please consult a dentist.

 - If possible, floss their teeth and under any bridges before brushing.